Welcome to the home of Alexander Lane, author of the Nightmare Vacations series and the In Machina trilogy.

 Blood River is available in paperback and DRM-free ebook.
 It’s also free to Kindle Unlimited subscribers.

-Widowed Josh plans a celebratory trip to Ireland with his daughter Holly and friends.
+Widowed Josh plans a birthday trip to Ireland with his daughter Holly and friends.
 But luxury soon turns to terror as a dark secret emerges from the mysterious Kinnitty Pyramid.

 Josh must team up with an unlikely ally to save Holly, facing a final showdown with a vengeful spirit that hungers for power.
 Even if they succeed, a grim choice awaits – a life forever changed or a sacrifice beyond imagining.